liip-elearning/moodle-enrol_classicpay/README.md

-SEBSOFT CLASSICPAY ENROLMENT PLUGIN
+# Sebsoft ClassicPay enrolment Plugin

 The Sebsoft ClassicPay enrolment Plugin offers you the possibility to set up paid courses.
 It uses a payment gateway to provide payments supporting a wide variety of payment methods.

-The service is provided by Sebsoft.
+The service is provided by Sebsofit.
 Sebsoft will arrange for your registration at Pay.nl, and we will be able to provide you with the tariffs we're able to supply.
 The foundation "Stichting Pay.nl" will collect your funds, and pay out these amounts directly to your account.
 This foundation is a so called "third party funds foundation", so in case of any problems at Pay.nl,